stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 ## Security

-OpenPanel prioritizes security from its inception.
+OpenPanel has been built from the ground up with security in mind.
 Given the history of security breaches on the internet, we have prioritized modern security measures over outdated software compatibility and insecure authentication methods.

 **OpenPanel Security features:**
+- Each user container is isolated by Docker.
 - Two-Factor Authentication (2FA) can be activated by users.
-- Users have the option to change the default port (2083) for the user panel.
-- User files and services are isolated to prevent resource conflicts.
 - phpMyAdmin and WebTerminal offer auto-login using one-time tokens.
 - Users' public services (SSH, MySQL) are accessible via non-standard ports.
+- All user actions on the panel are stored in activity log.
 - Bruteforce protection and rate limiting are implemented for all panel pages.
 - The user panel is segregated from the admin panel and websites.
 - All user panel requests are processed in the backend.